 - Taxi (when cost exceeds $25)

 - Misc. items purchased while on travel status.
 (Example: film, ice, hardware, etc. Also a detailed explanation of why these misc. items had to be purchased.)

 - Meals IF group student meals, or a meal that qualifies under the 'Official Function' policy.

-- No reimbursement will be allowed to any traveler for personal entertainment, valet services (unless that is the only parking available at the hotel), tips, flowers, alcoholic beverages, personal telephone calls, traveler's check service charges, laundry or cleaning, printing items, or any other items not considered to be official business expenses unless specifically authorized by the Travel Office and documented.
-Tips associated with porter, room service, taxi, etc. are allowable per federal regulations related to maximum meal per diems, BUT the tip must be associated with the meals, and the total of all meals and tips may not exceed the federal per diem rate allowable for meals.
+- No reimbursement will be allowed to any traveler for personal entertainment, valet services (unless that is the only parking available at the hotel), flowers, alcoholic beverages, personal telephone calls, traveler's check service charges, laundry or cleaning, printing items, or any other items not considered to be official business expenses unless specifically authorized by the Travel Office and documented.
+Tips associated with porter, room service, taxi, etc. are allowable per federal regulations related to the maximum meal per diems, BUT the tip must be associated with the meals, and the total of all meals and tips may not exceed the federal per diem rate allowable for meals.
 (These tips are part of the 'incidentals' of the meal per diem)